Alzheimer's Disease May Develop Differently In African-Americans, Study Suggests

 So researchers at Washington University have spent the past two decades reaching out to the African-American community in St. Louis.
 For example, the Alzheimer's research center has had an African-American Advisory Board since 2000 to help it be "more welcoming to people of color," Morris says.

 The effort made it possible to do the study comparing Alzheimer's in whites and blacks, Morris says.
-But he adds that getting spinal fluid, which required participants to undergo an uncomfortable procedure was still "not an easy ask."
+But he adds that getting spinal fluid, which required participants to undergo an uncomfortable procedure, was still "not an easy ask."

-The study included people ages 43 years old to 104.
+The study included people ages 43 to 104.
 Most had no signs of memory or cognitive problems, while about a third were in the early stages of dementia.

 "We set out to see if the disease process seems to be the same in both racial groups," Morris says.